Gothic language: J. R. R. Tolkien

-Gothic is also known to have served as the primary inspiration for Tolkien's invented language, Taliska which, in his legendarium, was the language spoken by the race of Men during the First Age before being displaced by another of his invented languages, Adûnaic.
+Gothic is also known to have served as the primary inspiration for Tolkien's invented language Taliska, which, in his legendarium, was the language spoken by the race of Men during the First Age before being displaced by another of his invented languages, Adûnaic.
 As of 2022, Tolkien's Taliska grammar has not been published.

 Others

-On 10 February 1841, the Bayerische Akademie für Wissenschaften published a reconstruction in Gothic of the Creed of Ulfilas.
+On 10 February 1841, the Bavarian Academy of Sciences and Humanities published a reconstruction in Gothic of the Creed of Ulfilas.

-The Thorvaldsen museum also has an alliterative poem (Thunravalds Sunau) from 1841 by Massmann, the first publisher of the Skeireins, written in the Gothic language.
-It was read at a great feast dedicated to Thorvaldsen in the Gesellschaft der Zwanglosen in Munich on July 15, 1841.
-This event is mentioned by Ludwig von Schorn in the magazine Kunstblatt from the 19th of July, 1841.
+The Thorvaldsen Museum also has an alliterative poem (Thunravalds Sunau) from 1841 by Hans Ferdinand Massmann, the first publisher of the Skeireins, written in the Gothic language.
+It was read at a great feast dedicated to Thorvaldsen in the Gesellschaft der Zwanglosen in Munich on 15 July 1841.
+This event is mentioned by Ludwig von Schorn in the magazine Kunstblatt from 19 July 1841.
 Massmann also translated the academic commercium song Gaudeamus into Gothic in 1837.

+Thomas le Marchant Douse included a partial Gothic translation of Pilgrim's Progress in his book An introduction, phonological, morphological, syntactic to the Gothic of Ulfilas from 1886.